 - The program consists of four years of academic study, including four years of practica (1200-2000 hours), a professional project, and a ﬁfth year internship (1500-2000 hours applied toward licensure), typically completed at another institution.
 The level of complexity and the number of hours of practica increases each year throughout the first four years.
 Each practicum placement takes place in the community and includes a course on campus.

-- Admission is in the Fall only, with year-round study during Fall, Spring, and Summer semesters, for a total of 91 semester hours.
-One to three week breaks will occur between semesters.
+- Admission is in the fall only, with year-round study during fall, spring, and summer semesters.

 - Some courses may be taken jointly with students in the Master of Science in Behavioral Health, the Master of Public Health, and the Doctor of Nursing Practice in Psychiatric Nurse Practitioner Programs, and occasionally with students in other USF schools and colleges.

-- Credit will be given for courses taken at other accredited institutions that are substantially equivalent to those offered in the PsyD Program up to a maximum of 24 credit hours; transfer courses are reviewed after the student registers for first semester classes.
+- Credit will be given for courses taken at other accredited institutions that are substantially equivalent to those offered in the PsyD Program up to a maximum of 12 credit hours.

 Student Learning Outcomes